Leabhrán Eolais 2011-2012

 3. Children may not re-enter the school building during the breaks without the permission of a teacher on duty.

 Gaelscoil na Dúglaise has a thriving school garden.
-This garden is cultivated by a group of voluntary parents.
+This garden is cultivated by a group of voluntary parents in conjunction with some teachers.
 You are very welcome to help out at any stage.
 Further information available from the oifig /school office.
-Produce from the garden is sold every Friday when available.

 Eadaí Scoile /School Uniform